Critical incident declared as cyber attack affects major London hospitals

 Some procedures and operations have been cancelled or have been redirected to other NHS providers as hospital bosses continue to establish what work can be carried out safely.

-Health service leaders said there has been a “significant impact” King’s College Hospital, Guy’s and St Thomas’ and GP services in south east London.
+Health service leaders said there has been a “significant impact” King’s College Hospital, Guy’s and St Thomas’ – including the Royal Brompton and the Evelina London Children’s Hospital – and GP services in south-east London.

 A memo to staff said the “critical incident” has had a “major impact” on the delivery of services, with blood transfusions particularly affected.